Mayank06711/bgchanger/bgchanger/README.md

-# Color Picker App
+# Background Changer App

-A simple React application to pick different colors.
+A simple React application to pick different colors created to learn useState hook and tailwind css

 ## Features